roihan37/meditrack/README.md

 ```

 ### Environment Variables
-Create a .env file from .env.example and add:
+Create an .env file in the server folder of .env.example and add:
-Then change the examples.
+Then change the example.

 Required:
 `JWT_SECRET_KEY`